stacksjs/stacks/.stacks/core/buddy/README.md

 Because Stacks optimizes the development of easily reusable & composable component & function libraries, the primary intention is to always _keep it simple, yet configurable._

-By default, Stacks realizes whether your Stack includes components, functions, and/or pages.
+By default, Stacks realizes whether your Stack includes components, functions, and/or views.
 Based on that determination, Stacks builds your outputs.

 The UI libraries that automatically get built are: a Web Component (Custom Elements) & Vue Component library.